 Addressing the root causes of opioid addiction is crucial in preventing overdoses.
 This includes improving access to mental health services, addressing social determinants of health (such as poverty and homelessness), and promoting alternative pain management strategies to reduce reliance on opioids.

-At Northern Illinois Recovery Center in Crystal Lake, Illinois, we pride ourselves on providing our clients with a continuum of care that leads them to a successful recovery.
-We provide comprehensive addiction resources such as opioid abuse prevention techniques to help break the cycleoff addiction and reduce the dangerous rates of drug-related overdoses and deaths.
+At Northern Ilinois Recovery Center in Crystal Lake, Illinois, we pride ourselves on providing our clients with a continuum of care that leads them to a successful recovery.
+We provide comprehensive addiction resources such as opioid abuse prevention techniques to help break the cycle oof addiction, and reduce the dangerous rates of drug-related overdoses and deaths.

 What is an Opioid Overdose?